Table of Contents

 Hypertonic saline can be given to acutely lower the ICP.
 The volume of saline is governed by no guideline and will be different between hospitals.
 Some studies have suggested that hypertonic saline bolus is more efficacious than Mannitol.

-In patients with a CNS neoplasia, IV steroids (Glucocorticoids) are indicated and have a role in management of the condition.
+In patients with a CNS neoplasia, IV steroids (Glucocorticoids) are indicated and have a role in the management of the condition.
 In ICP raised due to hemorrhage and severe head injury these therapies are associated with a worse outcome in large controlled trials and should not be used.

 In some instances, CSF can be removed to relieve ICP.
 This is indicated in patients with hydrocephalus.
-CSF can be removed at a raise of 1-2 mL a minute for 2 minutes per procedure.
+CSF can be removed at a rise of 1—2 mL a minute for 2 minutes per procedure.
 Patients may also undergo decompressive craniotomy, whereby the finite volume that can be housed in the skull is increased, therefore reducing pressure on the brain parenchyma, etc. However, this surgery is not without complications as herniation can occur and infection or hemorrhage may worsen the clinical picture.